-Good news - Reading Corps thrives in a wide variety of contexts.
-There are a few bare minimum considerations:

-- Does your PreK program serve students ages 3-5?
-Priority given to 4-5 year old classrooms. - Is there support for research-based literacy interventions to occur during the school day? (e.g., a place for tutoring, a computer with internet access and a video camera, all teachers know what the PreK Reading Corp does) - □ Is student contact time sufficient for an Interventionist schedule (e.g. 37 hours week, 7 hours per day M-F)? - □ Is there support for research-based literacy interventions to occur during the school day? - And one, final, critical factor: Is there someone on your staff with the talent and capacity to serve as the Internal Coach?
-Please turn to the "Description of Internal Coach" in this document and review it. - How will the Internal Coach's schedule reflect time for Reading Corps duties (approx. 6-9 hours per classroom per month) plus training? - How will you compensate the Internal Coach be for required August training dates?
-Mileage?
-Returning Internal Coaches are not required to attend August Institute, but attend two full day trainings (one in September and one in January).
-New Internal Coaches attend one day of PreK Reading Corps Institute and two full days of training (October and January) - □ How will you compensate the Internal Coach for time spent on Reading Corps duties throughout the year? - Name of proposed Internal Coach:

-Here are some other factors that we'll want to know in order to customize a Reading Corps award for your site:

-- What curriculum are you currently using, if applicable, and what assessments do you use and for what purpose? - □ In which space(s) would Intervention occur? - D To which computer(s) would Interventionist(s) have regular, reliable access? - □ What secure (locked) storage could the Interventionist utilize (for student files, for personal effects, etc.)? - What is the lead classroom teacher's perspective on helping implement Reading Corps in the classroom? - □ Which classrooms with which teachers will be identified for Reading Corps Interventionist(s)? - Is the Response to Intervention/Multi-Tiered Systems of Support model of service delivery utilized at your site?
-In what areas (e.g., academic, behavior)? - □ What is your current enrollment of preschool students?
-Do you predict noteworthy changes for 2020-21? - Site has computer with internet access and a video camera to allow for remote based support, observations, and monthly data review meetings. - What do we need to know about your district or agency in order to comply with your own district or agency's policies for partnerships?
-For example, with whom should we work on the following if they come up? - MEC runs extensive background checks and cannot pay for or ask Interventionists to pay for any additional background checks.
-If additional background checks or fingerprints are required, the site must cover the cost. - Posting open Interventionist positions on a district or site employment page (Recruitment contact: ) - Posting a site sign with the AmeriCorps logo, Reading Corps logo, and potentially the logo of any funder who is sponsoring the program at your site
+Goo d news - PreK Reading Corps thrives in a wide variety of contexts.
+There are a few bare minimum considerations: Does your PreK program serve students ages 3-5?
+Priority given to 4-5 year old classrooms.
+Is there support for research-based literacy interventions to occur during the school day? (e.g., a place for tutoring, a computer with internet access and a video camera, all teachers know what the PreK Reading Corp does) Is student contact time sufficient for an Interventionist schedule (e.g. 37.5 hours week for full-time)?
+Is there support for research-based literacy interventions to occur during the school day?
+And one, final, critical factor: Is there someone on your staff with the talent and capacity to serve as the Internal Coach?
+Please turn to the "Description of Internal Coach" in this document and review it.
+How will the Internal Coach's schedule reflect time for Reading Corps duties (approx. 6-9 hours per classroom per month) plus training?
+How will you compensate the Internal Coach for required August training dates?
+All training will be completed online and will be asynchronous.
+New Internal Coaches will complete approximately 16 hours of online training over a specified period of time in August.
+Returning Internal Coaches will complete approximately 6-8 hours of online training over a specific period of time in August.
+How will you compensate the Internal Coach for time spent on PreK Reading Corps duties throughout the year?
+Name of proposed Internal Coach: are some other factors that we'll want to know in order to customize a PreK Reading Corps award for your site: What curriculum are you currently using, if applicable, and what assessments do you use and for what purpose?
+In which space(s) would Intervention occur?
+Note: sites have the option for Interventionists to serve in-person, virtual or hybrid to meet site specific needs.
+To which computer(s) or other device(s) would Interventionist(s) have regular, reliable access?
+Sites provide a device to the Interventionist during their term of service.
+Device needs to have camera to allow for remote based support, and microphone.
+What secure (locked) storage could the Interventionist utilize (for student files, for personal effects, etc.)?
+What is the lead classroom teacher's perspective on helping implement Reading Corps in the classroom?
+Which classrooms with which teachers will be identified for Reading Corps Interventionist(s)?
+Is the Response to Intervention/Multi-Tiered Systems of Support model of service delivery utilized at your site?
+In what areas (e.g., academic, behavior)?
+What is your current enrollment of preschool students?
+Do you predict noteworthy changes for 2021-22? □ Site has computer with internet access and a video camera to allow for remote based support, observations, and monthly data review meetings.
+What do we need to know about your district or agency in order to comply with your own district or agency's policies for partnerships?
+For example, with whom should we work on the following if they come up?
+MEC runs extensive background checks and cannot pay for or ask Interventionists to pay for any additional background checks.
+If additional background checks or fingerprints are required, the site must cover the cost.
+Posting open Interventionist positions on a district or site employment page (Recruitment contact: Posting a site sign with the AmeriCorps logo, Reading Corps logo, and potentially the logo of any funder who is sponsoring the program at your site The Process to Apply Instructions To receive a Site Application, please click on the link: http://bit.ly/MECPreK2021-22